saeedishayan76/android-Modular-clean-architecture/README.md

 **Android Modular by Feature Clean Architecture**

-in this app we im use
+in this app im use
 **Modular by feature, Mvi , Clean Architucture, Compose , Convention Plugin , Navigation Graph , Room , Kotlin Ksp**

 The overall architecture in the photo below